lamng3/KeyValueService/src/README.md

 ```[6, 7, 30, 5, 295]```, because the 30 part
 does not matter anymore and can be left out

+### Test multithreading
+- When I opened a new Terminal and type in ```java Client.java```, a message appears in the multithreaded server
+saying: ```Client [id] has connected to server!```
+- I tested multithreading with put, get, mappings, keyset, and value switching back and forth between clients
+- The problem in moving single-threaded application to multi-threaded application is how to unify database store amongst
+clients.
+I solved this by adding a single database to every sockets.
+This way will ensure that the database
+will be updated realtime and method calls will respond successfully.

 ### Test bye()
 When I typed in "bye", the server responses ```See you later.```, which is shown in the client.
 Now both the server and client closes at the same time.

 ## How To Run
-You will first need to compile the code by running in Terminal the following script: ```javac KeyValueStore.java Client.java Server.java```
+You will first need to compile the code by running in Terminal the following script: ```javac KeyValueStore.java Client.java Server.java MultiThread.java```

-To test on localhost, you will first have to start your Server by running in Terminal: ```java Server.java```
+To test on localhost, you will first have to start your MultiThread by running in Terminal: ```java MultiThread.java```
 Then start the Client by running in Terminal: ```java Client.java```